braze-inc/braze-docs/_docs/_home/yaml_front_matter/metadata.md

 ### Hide heading from table of contents

-The `toc_headers` key is used to hide all headings of the same level from the in-page Table of Contents (TOC) on the right side of the page.
+The `toc_headers` key is used to hide all headings of the same level from the in-page table of contents (TOC) on the right side of the page.
 This key accepts the following string values:

 - `h1`
 - `h2`